Garrakx/Custom-Regions/README.md

  ***Attention:** Most instructions from the modded regions are outdated.
 If you want to use Custom Regions Mod, you should follow these instructions.*

-If you want to install a Region Pack using the in-game browser [click here](#workshop).
+If you want to install a Region Pack using the in-game browser, just click the download button and wait.
 1) Run the game once with CRS installed and activated.
 If everything went well, you should see a new folder inside Rain World\Mods called "`CustomResources`".
 2) Create a new folder inside Rain World\Mods\CustomResources with the name of your region pack (i.e. `Rain World\Mods\CustomResources\Underbelly`).
 3) Inside this folder (i.e. `Underbelly`) you must place the "`World`", "`Assets`" and / or "`Levels`" folders from the region pack you are installing.